US

 Getting familiar with dental instruments and functions can help you feel more prepared for your next visit to the dentist, which will hopefully ease any dental anxiety you may have.

 From mirrors to drills, each tool has its purpose, and the good news is that most tools are actually pretty harmless.
-If you do have a procedure that requires drilling, your dentist will give you anesthetic to reduce the pain.
+If you do have a procedure that requires drilling, your dentist will give you an anesthetic to reduce the pain.
 In fact, you might not even feel anything except for the vibrations of the drill!

 And remember, dental tools are for professional use only, don't try to use these tools for DIY dentistry at home.